After the 1000 grit wet & dry paper taped to the stones;

 But because that clamp was designed for more narrow blades the reprofiling results would be uneven on the almost 5,0 mm thick Crusader Forge blade, that is why i had to turn the blade over inside the clamp after i finished reprofiling one side of the edge.

-Currently i'm almost done with the 400 grit diamond stones;
+Currently busy with the 200 grit diamond stones;

 Close-up of the blade with an edge angle of about 50 degrees inclusive, the main reason why it doesn't cut too well.